Onther-Tech/economics/Tokamaklayer2.md

   <br/>
   <br/>

-- **Centralized but censorship-resistant block production**
+- **Centralized but censorship-resistant layer 2 block production**
   <br/>

   ![censorresistant](https://github.com/Onther-Tech/economics/blob/main/censorship_resistant.png)
   <br/>
   <br/>

-  One of the most serious shortcomings of centralized block production is that transactions can be censored arbitrarily.
+  One of the most serious shortcomings of centralized block production is that transactions can be censored.
 However, in the future anticipated by Tokamak Network, such malicious behaviors can be restricted due to the competition among layer 2 protocols.
 The competition arises out of the homogeneity they share.
 If a specific layer 2 platform tries to manipulate the block creation at the expense of users’ benefits, they will abandon the network and migrate to other competitors.
   <br/>
   <br/>